Increase Cash Flow, Tax-Free

-How is a Self Directed IRA Taxed & Why It Matters?
+How is a Self-Directed IRA Taxed & Why It Matters?

-How is a Self Directed IRA Taxed: UBIT, UBTI and UDFI
+How is a Self-Directed IRA Taxed: UBIT, UBTI and UDFI

-With any investment choice, it’s important to understand potential tax risks and fees, before purchasing a new asset.
-For self directed IRAs that are used to invest in real estate, one of the potential factors that must be carefully considered is UBIT.
-With this in mind, it is important to note that contrary to popular belief, UBIT is not a penalty; instead, it can occur when an account is making money and thus it should be considered a cost of doing business.
+With any investment choice, it’s important to understand potential tax risks and fees before purchasing a new asset.
+For self-directed IRAs that are used to invest in real estate, one of the potential factors that must be carefully considered is UBIT.
+With this in mind, it is important to note that contrary to popular belief, UBIT is not a penalty; instead, it can occur when an account is making money, and thus, it should be considered a cost of doing business.

 What is UBIT?